shivamkrsarin1996/Udacity--DevOps-Engineer-hawp-2-/README.md

 ﻿###  Deploy a high-availability web app using CloudFormation There will be two parts to this project:
 You'll first develop a diagram that you can present as part of your portfolio and as a visual aid to understand the CloudFormation script.
+The file for the diagram is attached in Udagram_diagram.jpeg file.
 The second part is to interpret the instructions as well as your own diagram and create a matching CloudFormation script.